-VisColl is free and available for anyone to use.
-The code is hosted by the Kislak Center for Special Collections at the University of Pennsylvania on GitHub.
+VCEditor is the software that you can use to create models and visualizations based on the VisColl Data Model 2.0.
+It is free and available for anyone to use – sign up for an account here.
+Find out more about using VCEditor here.
+The VCEditor code is hosted by the Kislak Center for Special Collections at the University of Pennsylvania on GitHub.

 Developed at the University of Toronto Libraries through the generosity of the Andrew W. Mellon Foundation, VisCodex is a visual collation web application based upon Viscoll’s data model.
 The tool can be used to produce interactive visualizations of a manuscripts’ quire structure, add leaf-level metadata, present diagrams alongside manuscript images, share visualizations with others and export diagrams as images.
 Members of the University of Toronto Centre for Medieval Studies used the application to create collation diagrams of all extant manuscript copies of the Canterbury Tales––a corpus whose manuscript collations have been much discussed.

 The VisCodex development team includes Rachel Di Cresce, Imran Asghar, Shibo Liu, Alexandra Gillespie, Monica Ung, and Janarthenan Rajakumar.